Google Groups: Owner settings

 You can use Google Groups for many kinds of communication.
-This document assumes that you are setting up what Google.com calls an "email list," with or without an archive of messages on the Web.
-For information about other uses of Google Groups, go to Google.com's Groups Help Web site.
+Your group has been configured as an "email list," with an archive of messages on the Web.
+For information about Google Groups types, go to "The Four Types of Google Groups".

 - Log in to Google Apps at UDel.edu.

 - Select Groups from the square Google Apps grid next to your name at the top right of the window.

 - Select My Groups from the Welcome page.